luketurner/starter-kit/README.rst

 .. list-table::

   * - ``.js`` ``.coffee``
-    - similar to node.js.
+    - Uses CommonJS pattern.
 Returns the value of ``module.exports`` from the required file.
       CoffeeScript is automatically compiled.
   * - ``.css`` ``.sass`` ``.scss``
     - SCSS/SASS is compiled if applicable.
 Then the resulting CSS is run through ``autoprefixer``, and finally the resulting rules are directly applied to the HTML (no ``link`` elements needed).
       Note that using ``url()`` to reference images and fonts "just works".
   * - ``.png`` ``.jpeg`` ``.gif``
-    - returns a Data URI for <1 MB files, otherwise copies the file to ``/dist`` and returns a relative URL to the ceated file.
+    - returns a Data URI for <300 KB files, otherwise copies the file to ``/dist`` and returns a relative URL to the created file.
   * - ``.ttf`` ``.eot`` ``.svg`` ``.woff``
     - Copies the file into ``/dist`` and returns a relative URL to the created file.